AdrielFF/poke-shop/README.md

 # Contributing
 Pull request are wellcomed.
 For major changes, please open an issue first to discuss what you would like to change. 😃

+# Current version with gh-pages
+You can see the current version running in `https://adrielff.github.io/poke-shop/`